 Seizing opportunities, flexibility and being in the right place at the right time landed International College of Management, Sydney (ICMS) alumnus Jackson Godley a recruitment role at Google ANZ that he is absolutely relishing.

-Godley, a Dean's List student who graduated from ICMS in 2012 with a Bachelor of Business Administration, is currently a Talent Outreach Programs Specialist for Google ANZ, based in Sydney.
+Godley, a Dean's List student who graduated from ICMS in 2012 with a Business Degree, is currently a Talent Outreach Programs Specialist for Google ANZ, based in Sydney.
 With his team, he is responsible for connecting, growing and hiring the "next generation of Googlers" in the region by engaging with students at universities through various outreach strategies.
 Top students are then hired into intern and graduate roles within the company.

 "I am absolutely loving my new role!
 I still pinch myself from time to time that I'm working at such an amazing company in a role that I love," Godley said.